What do we believe?

 As we began forming our vision, we realized that the one thing we all had in common is that networking has been one of the most valuable tools in our own lives.
 We realized, too, that networking skills are almost completely absent from school curriculum.
 Coupled with the rising digital age and the dependency on technology, we feel it is important to highlight the value and importance of personal interactions, lasting relationships, and the tools needed to maintain those relationships.

-With everyone becoming more and more dependent on technology, we really want to highlight and preserve connectedness as a tool that doesn't need to be replaced by connectivity.
+With everyone becoming increasingly dependent on digital and social technology, we really want to highlight and preserve connectedness as a tool that cannot be replaced by digital connectivity.

 We currently have 2 Kid Networking programs- one is for students preparing to attend college and the other one is more of an introduction to the basics of networking for younger audiences.

 Both programs teach kids that networking is not just about how you can benefit from your network, it is about how you can add value to your network.
 Always seek opportunities to connect others to resources and opportunities.

 Both programs start with lessons relevant to the age of the audience and are followed by a multi-generational networking event with local professionals.

 - Leading by example is always a great place to start.
 Introduce your kids to people in your network and help engage them in participating meaningful 2-way conversations.

 - Think Age-Friendly when explaining the concept of networking.
 Younger kids may be able to better relate to examples related to sharing toys or taking advantage of school events or resources.